MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-unix-shell.md

 There it is!

+> ## My plotting.R file has disappeared!
+>
+> If you can't find your plotting.R file anywhere, make sure to call a helper over.
+In Unix, the `mv` command is also how we rename a file.
+Recall that the command has three parts: the mv command itself, the file we want to move, and the destination for that file.
+If second argument (the destination), is not a directory, or does not yet exist, the shell renames the first argument (the file) as the second argument.
+As such, if the code directory did not exist before running our `mv` command, we have now renamed our plotting.R file to "code".
+> Remember that we can use ls -F to see if outputs are directories or files, and if necessary, we can use a second mv command to fix our mistake.
+Then we can remake a code directory, and try moving our plotting.R file into it.
+>
+{: .callout}

 > ## Creating directories and moving files
 >
 > Create a `data` directory and move all your csv files into the newly created `data` directory.